Knee Arthroplasty Infection

 Material codes for Kamme biopsy

 The following codes are used to identify all samples taken as Kamme biopsies.
 These are material codes from Mikrobiologisk Diagnose System (MDS).
-Read more about the MDS.
+Read moreabout the MDS (in Danish).

 Material code and text: